 How To Identify a Pseudo-Skeptic

-Debunkingskeptics.com has assembled a chart comparing True vs. Pseudo Skeptics.
+Debunkingskeptics.com has assembled a chart comparing True vs. Pseudo Skeptics (site offline, credit to wayback machine for preservation).
 Here are a couple of examples of the pseudo-skeptical mindset from their site:

 “Does not question anything from established non-religious institutions, but takes whatever they say on faith and demands that others do the same.